Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 The only downside to this is you need to book a reward ticket to enjoy these great perks.
 Your Aeroplan mile bank will be the only limit to how far you can travel.

-Please note: Both cards come with annual fees of $120 for the primary cardholder ($50 for authorized users) and a personal income requirement of $60,000 or household of $100,000.
+Please note: This card has an annual fee of $120 (rebated for the first year) for the primary cardholder ($50 for authorized users) and a personal income requirement of $60,000 or household of $100,000.

 Alaska Airlines World Elite Mastercard